poppy-project/poppy-docs/README.md

 # How to contribute

-The Poppy Documentation is licensed under a [Creative Commons Attribution-ShareAlike 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
-Everyone is free to add, edit and correct the documentation.
+The Poppy Documentation under the [Creative Commons Attribution-ShareAlike 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
+Everyone is free to edit, correct and share the documentation.

 ## Where to start